 - Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application. - Texas law limits the amount of grant funds that may be spent on indirect costs to no more than 5% of the total award amount (5.263% of the direct costs).
 Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules, which are available at www.cprit.texas.gov.
-So-called grants management and facilities fees (eg, sponsored programs fees; grants and contracts fees; electricity, gas, and water; custodial fees; maintenance fees) may not be requested.
-Applications that include such budgetary items will be administratively withdrawn. - The annual salary (also referred to as direct salary or institutional base salary) that an individual may receive under a CPRIT award for FY 2017 is \$200,000; CPRIT FY 2017 is from September 1, 2016, through August 31, 2017.
+So-called grants management and facilities fees (eg, sponsored

+- programs fees; grants and contracts fees; electricity, gas, and water; custodial fees; maintenance fees) may not be requested.
+Applications that include such budgetary items will be administratively withdrawn. - The annual salary (also referred to as direct salary or institutional base salary) that an individual may be reimbursed from a CPRIT award is limited to a maximum of \$200,000.
+In other words, an individual may request salary proportional to the percent of effort up to a maximum of \$200,000.
 Salary does not include fringe benefits and/or facilities and administrative costs, also referred to as indirect costs.
 An individual's institutional base salary is the annual compensation that the applicant organization pays for an individual's appointment, whether that individual's time is spent on research, teaching, patient care, or other activities.
 Base salary excludes any income that an individual may be permitted to earn outside of his or her duties to the applicant organization.

-8.2.12.
-User Group (8 pages)
+8.2.13 User Group (8 pages)

 Provide concise descriptions of the research projects of major users of the facility.
 Provide a tabular summary of all users of the requested facility.
-List the names of all researchers, their academic appointment and affiliation, funded project title(s)/number(s) (wherever applicable), a brief description of the project(s), and approximate percentage use of the facility for direct use in cancer research efforts.
+List the names of all researchers, their academic appointment and affiliation, include user grant funded award data (project title(s)/number(s), award grant ID, award duration), a brief description of the project(s), and approximate percentage use of the facility for direct use in cancer research efforts.
+Discuss if cancer researchers from other Texas academic institutions or industry scientists have access to the facility and the terms for such access.
+CPRIT will look with special favor on the development of core facilities that serve multi-institutions

-8.2.13.
-Biographical Sketches (5 pages each)
+8.2.14 Biographical Sketches (5 pages each)